Blueberry Cottage Cheese Muffins

 -

-In a separate bowl whisk flour, cinnamon, nutmeg, baking powder, baking soda, and salt until evenly combined.
+In a separate medium bowl, whisk together the flour, cinnamon, nutmeg, baking powder, baking soda, and salt.

 -

-Pour the dry ingredients into the wet and fold with a spatula just until you see a few dry streaks.
+Pour the dry ingredients into the bowl of wet ingredients, and use a spatula to gently fold everything together.

 -